varyonic/assembla-to-jira-migration/README.md

 Need help?
 Look [here](https://github.com/kgish/assembla-to-jira-migration#support).

+## Donation

+I have created this toolset in the spirit of open source.
+This means that everyone is free to use it as is, and any code modifications need to be reported back to me via pull requests.

+Much time has been spent by me along with late night evening bouts of sweat and tears in order to reach this point and assure pretty good quality.

+If you would like to express your thanks more generously, then donations will be greatly appreciated, half of which I will pass on to charity.

 ## Installation

 The toolset has been written with the [Ruby programming language](https://www.ruby-lang.org).
 In order to be able to use it, you will have to have downloaded and installed the following items on your computer: